Illinois Confederation: Settlements

-There are conflicting reports as to the number of villages and populations of the Illinois, both among the tribes and as a whole.
-When Europeans first documented the nation, the Illinois had villages along the Mississippi and Illinois River and a population of about eight or nine thousand.
+There are conflicting reports as to the number of villages and populations of the Illinois, both among individual tribes and as a whole.
+When Europeans first documented the nation, the Illinois had villages along the Mississippi and Illinois Rivers and a population of about eight or nine thousand.
 However, another report counts only five villages and about two thousand people.
-The former is considered to be a more accurate representation, and the Illinois are said to number 10,500 people at the time of European contact.
+The former figure is considered the more accurate representation; the Illinois are said to have numbered approximately 10,500 people at the time of European contact.